linux-surface/linux-surface/contrib/thermald/README.md

 Newer thermald versions attempt to automatically load the configuration from ACPI.
 If you want to use a manual configuration with such a version, you may need to remove the `--adaptive` option from the systemd service `ExecStart` line.
-You can do so by running `sudo systemctl edit thermald.service`.
+You can do so by overwriting `thermald.service`.
+This file is present in `/lib/systemd/system/` (it may also be in `/usr/lib/systemd/system/`).